norinorin/wordgames/README.md

 Word bank retrieved from [Datamuse](https://www.datamuse.com/api/).

-I worked on this as a learning project, so things may be subpar.
+This is a project for me to learn Rust, so things may be subpar.

 ---